HKUST-Aerial-Robotics/FC-Planner/README.md

   <img src="misc/mbs_recon.gif" width = 400 height = 240/>
 </p>

 Afterwards, you will obtain the discrete trajectory in ```src/hierarchical_coverage_planner/solution/Traj/TrajInfoMBS.txt```.
-You can use this coverage trajectory to capture the images of the target, then reconstruct it.
-The detailed step can be found in [vis tool doc](./vis_tool/README.md).
+You can use this coverage trajectory to capture the images of the target, and then reconstruct it.
+The detailed step can be found in [vis tool doc](./FC-Planner/vis_tool/README.md).
 The reconstruction result is depicted in the right gif.

 ## 🔌 Plug-in Packages